The Audi A4 interior is sensibly laid out and looks like it belongs in a much more expensive car, but many of its party-piece gadgets cost extra

 Everything in the Audi A4’s cabin is simple, intuitive and stylish.
 It’s not quite as sporty as the Jaguar XE’s wraparound design but the Audi’s numerous aluminium and soft-plastic trims look classy and feel absolutely bulletproof.
-No other car this size is quite as well-built as the A4.
+No other car this size is quite as well-built as the Audi A4.

-Everything you’ll touch regularly – from the standard leather-trimmed steering wheel to the metal switches on the dashboard – feel a class above what you’ll find in a BMW or Mercedes and you even get posh soft-close lids on the A4’s various storage trays and cubby holes.
+Everything you’ll touch regularly – from the standard leather-trimmed steering wheel to the metal switches on the dashboard – feel a class above what you’ll find in a BMW or Mercedes and you even get posh soft-close lids on the Audi A4’s various storage trays and cubby holes.

 This attention to detail extends to the handy infotainment controls down on the centre console.
 They’re exactly where you expect to find them and all operate with a satisfying metallic click.

-To compliment all these plush, upmarket trims you’d expect leather seats to be standard, right?
+To complement all these plush, upmarket trims you’d expect leather seats to be standard, right?
 Unfortunately not – they are an £850 option on entry-level SE models and you have to pay extra for satellite navigation across the range, too.

 Sportier S Line cars come with of stainless steel pedal and door trims, contrasting red stitching and more supportive leather and suede-like Alcantara seats.

 The A4’s interior doesn’t just look great, you can get it with a raft of top-shelf tech and everything feels solid enough to outlast the pyramids

 Every Audi A4 comes with a seven-inch infotainment display as standard.
 Its graphics are sharp and it’s mounted right up on the dashboard so it’s easy to glance at quickly as you drive along.
 Its menus are logically laid out and there’s a handy scroll wheel down on the centre console so you can tweak some of its settings without taking your eyes off the road for too long.